- About Us

 Remember NUA.
 Because Chevron’s match is in the form of Chevron stock, Chevron employees are able to take advantage of a strategy that allows you to drastically reduce your taxes on this portion of your ESIP.
 There are a series of steps involved and you only get one shot to accurately complete them, so you should definitely speak with someone who is experienced in these matters.

-I’d be happy to arrange a meeting with you to review your IRA/401(k) distributions and the NUA strategy, whether retirement is tomorrow or 15 years out.
-Because I work with many Chevron executives, managers, employees and retirees, I'm very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-In fact, chances are you may know one of my Chevron clients and you can ask them how working with an advisor has helped them.
-Please contact me at (925) 659-0251 with specific questions or to schedule a time to meet in either my San Ramon or Point Richmond office.
+We’d be happy to arrange a meeting with you to review your IRA/401(k) distributions and the NUA strategy, whether retirement is tomorrow or 15 years out.
+Because we work with many Chevron executives, managers, employees and retirees, we're very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
+In fact, chances are you may know one of our Chevron clients and you can ask them how working with an advisor has helped them.

 David Chazin, Insight Wealth Strategies and Lincoln Financial Advisors Corp are not affiliated with Chevron.